Latent Representation and Simulation of Markov Processes via Time-Lagged Information Bottleneck: Experimental Results

-Following the graphical model in Figure~\ref{fig:graphical_models}, given an initial system state $\rvx_s$ of a test trajectory $[\rvx_t]_{t=s}^T$ and the sequence of corresponding targets $[y_t]_{t=s}^T$, we use the trained encoder, transition, and prediction models to unfold trajectories $[\tilde y_{s+k\tau}]_{k=1}^K\sim q^{LS}([\ry_{s+k\tau}]_{k=1}^K|\rvx_s)$ that cover the same temporal span as the test trajectory ($K=\floor{(T-s)/\tau}$).
-Similarly to previous work \citep{Arts23}, for evaluation purposes, we consider only discrete targets $\ry_t$ so that we can estimate the marginal and transition probabilities for the ground truth and unfolded trajectories by counting the frequency of each state and the corresponding transition matrix (Figure~\ref{fig:villin_trans}).
-We evaluate the fidelity of the unfolded simulation by considering the Jensen-Shannon divergence ($JS$) between the estimated ground truth and unfolded target marginal ($MJS$) and target transition distribution at several intervals $\tau'$ ($TJS @ \tau'$) to assess the quality of the unfolded marginal and the transition dynamics.

-\paragraph{Training} We first train the parameters $\theta$ of the encoder $p_\theta(\rvz_t|\rvx_t)$ using the TICA \cite{Molgedey94}, VAMPNet \citep{Mardt18}, T-InfoMax with InfoNCE \citep{Oord18} and T-IB objective until convergence.
-Note that the T-IB objective also optimizes the parameters of the transition model $q_\phi(\rvz_t|\rvz_{t-\tau})$ during this step (equation~\ref{eq:ib_objective}).
-Secondly, we fix the parameters $\theta$ and fit the variational transition $q_\phi(\rvz_t|\rvz_{t-\tau})$ and predictive $q_\psi(\rvy_t|\rvz_t)$ distributions to the data.
-All models are trained until convergence within a maximum computational budget (50 epochs) with the AdamW optimizer \citep{Loshchilov19} and early stopping based on the validation score.
+\paragraph{Training} We first train the parameters $\theta$ of the encoder $p_\theta(\rvz_t|\rvx_t)$ using each objective until convergence.
+Note that T-IB also optimizes the parameters of the transition model $q_\phi(\rvz_t|\rvz_{t-\tau})$ during this step (as shown in equation~\ref{eq:tib_in_practice}).
+Secondly, we fix the parameters $\theta$ and fit the variational transition $q_\phi(\rvz_t|\rvz_{t-\tau})$ and predictive $q_\psi(\rvy_t|\rvz_t)$ distributions.
+This second phase is identical across all the models, which are trained until convergence within a maximum computational budget (50 epochs) with the AdamW optimizer \citep{Loshchilov19} and early stopping based on the validation score.
 Standard deviations are obtained by running 3 experiments for each tested configuration with different seeds.
-Details on architectures and optimization can be found in Appendix~\ref{app:arch_and_optim}.
+Additional details on architectures and optimization can be found in Appendix~\ref{app:arch_and_optim}.